mautic/user-documentation/docs/categories/categories-overview.rst

 .. vale on

 Categories are a way to organize Mautic elements.
-They are available for Assets, Campaigns, Emails, Focus Items, Forms, Pages, Points, Social Monitoring and Stages.
+They're available for Assets, Campaigns, Emails, Focus Items, Forms, Pages, Points, Social Monitoring and Stages.
 There are two ways to use Categories:

 1. Create element-specific Categories for example only for Assets, Emails or Forms.
 2. Create global Categories for all Mautic elements.